5 Main Causes of Lack of Bile in Stool.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

 The lack of bile in the stool often results from diseases affecting the liver or obstructing the bile ducts.
-However, the stool decrease or lack of bile in a healthy person is unlikely.
+However, a healthy person’s stool decrease or lack of bile is unlikely.

 A change in the stool color into pale, grey, or clay color doesn’t always mean a lack of bile.
 Other causes of pale stool will be explained later in the article.